Topologically semisimple and topologically perfect topological rings: Introduction

 Given an abelian group $A$ and a set $X$, we use the notation $A[X]=A^{(X)}$ for the direct sum of $X$ copies of the group~$A$.
 For a complete, separated topological abelian group~$\A$, we put $\A[[X]]=\varprojlim_{\U\subset\A}(\A/\U)[X]$, where the projective limit is taken over all the open subgroups $\U\subset\A$.
 The set $\A[[X]]$ is interpreted as the set of all \emph{infinite formal linear combinations} $\sum_{x\in X} a_xx$ of elements of $X$ with the coefficients $a_x\in\A$ forming an $X$\+indexed family of elements $(a_x)_{x\in X}$ \emph{converging to zero} in the topology of $\A$.
 The latter condition means that, for every open subgroup $\U\subset\A$, the set of all $x\in X$ for which $a_x\notin\U$ is finite.
-A closed subgroup $\U$ in a complete, separated topological abelian group $\A$ is said to be \emph{strongly closed} if the quotient group $\A/\U$ is complete and the map $\A[[X]]\rarrow(\A/\U)[[X]]$ induced by the completion morphism $\A\rarrow\A/\U$ is surjective for every set~$X$ \,\cite[Sections~1.5 and~1.11]{Pproperf}.
+A closed subgroup $\U$ in a complete, separated topological abelian group $\A$ is said to be \emph{strongly closed} if the quotient group $\A/\U$ is complete and the map $\A[[X]]\rarrow(\A/\U)[[X]]$ induced by the morphism $\A\rarrow\A/\U$ is surjective for every set~$X$ \,\cite[Sections~2.5 and~2.11]{Pproperf}.

 The assignment of the set $\A[[X]]$ to a set $X$ is naturally extended to a covariant functor $X\longmapsto\A[[X]]\:\Sets\rarrow\Sets$ from the category of sets to itself (or, if one wishes, to the category $\Ab$ of abelian groups).
-Given a complete, separated topological associative ring $\R$ with right linear topology, the functor $X\longmapsto\R[[X]]$ has a natural structure of a \emph{monad} on the category of sets.
-This means that for every set $X$ there is a natural map $\epsilon_X\:X\rarrow\R[[X]]$ (called the ``point measure'' map and defined in terms of the zero and unit elements in $\R$) and a natural map $\phi_X\:\R[[\R[[X]]]]\rarrow\R[[X]]$ (called the ``opening of parentheses'' map and defined in terms of the multiplication of pairs of elements and infinite sums of zero-converging families of elements in~$\R$) \cite[Section~1.6]{Pproperf}.
+Given a complete, separated topological associative ring $\R$ with right linear topology, the functor $X\longmapsto\R[[X]]$ has a natural structure of a \emph{monad} on the category of sets \cite[Section~2.6]{Pproperf}.
+This means that for every set $X$, one also considers a natural map $\epsilon_X\:X\rarrow\R[[X]]$ (called the ``point measure'' map and defined in terms of the zero and unit elements in $\R$) and a natural map $\phi_X\:\R[[\R[[X]]]]\rarrow\R[[X]]$ (called the ``opening of parentheses'' map and defined in terms of the multiplication of pairs of elements and infinite sums of zero-converging families of elements in~$\R$), which satisfy certain associativity and unitality conditions.